ALRW/dayAsADev/courseSections/section5.md

 ![octocat](../images/octocat.png)

-Making all of these changes on your local computer is great, but we'll need osme additional funcitonality provided by [Github](https://github.com/) to collaborate with other developers.
+Making all of these changes on your local computer is great, but we'll need some additional funcitonality provided by [Github](https://github.com/) to collaborate with other developers.

 Github does three things.
-Firstly it displays git repos in a visual way, so you ccan look at them online.
-Seconldy, it serves as a common place for open source projects, so if you're using some open source library, the chagnes are you can find it on Github.
+Firstly it displays git repos in a visual way, so you can look at them online.
+Seconldy, it serves as a common place for open source projects, so if you're using some open source library, the chances are you can find it on Github.
 Finally, Github provides a set of tools (forking, issues, etc) to help developers collaborate on projects.
 If you'd like to see an example Github project, checkout [Bootstrap](https://github.com/twbs/bootstrap).
 We'll be incorporating this into our project later.

 Github is Distributed
 --------------------
-Github is really just another computer somehwere in the USA that you can create a repository on.
-When (as we will do in a minute) you got to Github and create a new repository, Github does `git init` on its local computer.
+Github is really just another computer somewhere in the USA that you can create a repository on.
+When (as we will do in a minute) you go to Github and create a new repository, Github does `git init` on its local computer.

 So Github's web interface is nothing more than a visual interface to git installed on Github's server.